mwhannan74/Arduino-GPS-aided-AHRS/README.md

 # Arduino-GPS-aided-AHRS
 An Arduino based GPS-Aided Attitude Heading Reference System (AHRS).
+Outputs lat, lon, speed, true north heading (static and dynamic), roll, pitch, GPS fix, and number of GPS satellites.

 This project combines a GPS and 9-DOF IMU using a Arduino Teensy 3.1.
 The main contributions of this work are:
 1. Interface to GPS.